kam-stu/NEST-Frontend-Onboard/README.md

 ng new your_project_name
 ```

-3) Start development server so you can see changes in real time:
+4) Start development server so you can see changes in real time:
 ```bash
 ng serve
 ```
 *This will give you a localhost website you can access from any browser*

+## ***Learning Angular***
+Angular's website: [https://angular.dev](https://angular.dev) has all documentation on there.

+I suggest reading the documentation then going along the tutorial that their website also has - or some healthy mix of both.